drenkmann/hyprdvd/README.md

 # HyprDVD

-A tiny utility that makes windows titled "DVD" float and bounce around like the classic DVD logo — now with a screensaver mode that temporarily animates all windows on the current workspace and restores them when the cursor moves.
+A tiny utility for hyprland that makes windows titled "DVD" float and bounce around like the classic DVD logo — now with a screensaver mode that temporarily animates all windows on the current workspace and restores them when the cursor moves.

 ## Highlights